 Legionella Risk Assessments

-Throughout Kent, London, Essex, Sussex and Surrey
+Legionella Risk Assessments Throughout Kent, London, Essex, Sussex and Surrey

 Legionellosis is the collective name given to the pneumonia-like illness caused by legionella bacteria.
 This includes the most serious legionnaires’ disease, as well as the similar but less serious conditions of Pontiac fever and Lochgoilhead fever.
 Legionnaires’ disease is a potentially fatal form of pneumonia and everyone is susceptible to infection.
-However, some people are at higher risk, including:

 • people over 45 years of age